 - The July 2013 rulemaking under the JOBS Act eliminating the prohibition against general solicitation in Securities Act Rules 506 and 144A offerings;

 - The revisions to the securities exchange listing standards for compensation committees and compensation advisers;

 - The concept release on the U.S. proxy system; and

 - The interpretive release on the use of company websites.

 Tom also oversaw the Division’s Office of Enforcement Liaison, which refers matters to the Division of Enforcement and advises on offering and disclosure-related issues in enforcement cases.

 Prior to joining the SEC in 2006, Tom served as Corporate and Securities Counsel for the General Electric Company in Fairfield, CT.

+Tom currently chairs the ABA’s Disclosure Effectiveness Working Group, which is working with the SEC on the disclosure reform initiative led by the Division of Corporation Finance.
 As a member of the ABA’s Committee on Corporate Laws, Tom edited several editions of the ABA’s Corporate Director’s Guidebook.
 He is a frequent speaker at securities law conferences, including the Northwestern Law School Annual Securities Law Institute and programs sponsored by the Practising Law Institute, the American Bar Association, the Society of Corporate Secretaries and Governance Professionals, and the National Association of Corporate Directors.